neurodata/ood-workshop/schedule.md

 # Schedule

-This is the preliminary schedule of the workshop.
+This is the primary schedule of the workshop.
 All slots are provided in Pacific Standard Time (PST) using a 12h format.
 Use [this time zone converter](https://www.thetimezoneconverter.com) to convert these times to your local time zone.

 |  **Time (PST)**    | **Event**                   |
 |  <span style="font-family: monospace;">05:00 AM - </span> | <b>Intro</b> (short intro)                |